yutaka-art/gh-issue-bulk-create/README.md

   "Line breaks
   in text","Another field"
   ```
-- The tool uses Go's standard CSV parser, which follows RFC 4180 specifications

-#### CSV Header Requirements

-- Headers are required and must be in the first row of the CSV file
-- Each header (column name) must not be empty
-- The tool validates that CSV headers match the variables used in the template
-- Warning behaviors:
+#### Warning Behaviors
 - If there are CSV headers that aren't used in the template: A warning is displayed but the process continues
 - If there are template variables that don't have corresponding CSV headers: A warning is displayed and you'll be prompted to confirm whether to continue.
 If you continue, those missing variables will be left empty in the generated issues

 ## Example